homerjam/ace-cms/README.md

 # ACE CMS

-A flexible, API focused, multi-site CMS.
+Flexible, multi-site, headless CMS.
 ACE takes it's name from the key parts of the stack - Angular, Couch DB and Express.

 ## Setup